spiral/docs/docs/en/cookbook/user-authentication.md

-# Advanced - User authentication based on JWT token storage
+# Cookbook — User authentication based on JWT token storage

 The Spiral Framework is designed to be flexible and allow developers to use a variety of authentication storage mechanisms.
 In addition to traditional session-based authentication and database-based authentication, the framework